privacy-tech-lab/gpc-optmeowt/README.md

 OptMeowt sends Do Not Sell signals to websites when you browse the web.
 Such signals must be respected for California consumers per the California Consumer Privacy Act (CCPA), [Regs Section 999.315(d)](https://oag.ca.gov/sites/all/files/agweb/pdfs/privacy/oal-sub-final-text-of-regs.pdf).
 Some companies also respect them when they are sent from outside of California.
 OptMeowt also places opt out cookies.

-In detail, OptMeowt uses five methods to opt you out:
+In detail, OptMeowt uses the following methods to opt you out:

 1. The [GPC header and JS property](https://globalprivacycontrol.github.io/gpc-spec/).
 2. The [DNT header](https://www.w3.org/TR/tracking-dnt/).